-The device has user friendly front panel having a touchscreen display for programming the spin process.
+The device has user friendly front panel having keyboard and LCD for programming the spin process.
 Spin duration, spin speed, acceleration, etc. are all programmable parameters through the front panel.
 As the program memory is non-volatile, the recorded parameters are not lost in case of any power failure.
 This model is equipped with a memory of infinite number of editable programs, each having 10 steps.

 The device is compact and complete with electronics built into the unit within a footprint of 600 x 400 mm, excluding the vacuum pump.
 All components in the device are corrosion protected to make it clean room compatible.
 The spin chamber is constructed in nylon with an internal diameter of 245 mm.
 A transparent protective covering on top of the chamber makes spin coating a hassle free experience.
 Three sets of PTFE anti-corrosive vacuum chucks are provided along with the equipment for holding substrate from 15 x 15 mm square to 150 x 150 mm square.
 Solvent drainage and vacuum release facilities are also provided in this device.
 Holmarc can provide customized models as per requirement.